Claire874/Gloss-free-MLSLT/readme.md

 **Feature Extractor**

-Please follow the intructions of [SlowFastSign](https://github.com/kaistmm/SlowFastSign) to extract sign features.
+Please follow the intructions of [SlowFastSign](https://github.com/kaistmm/SlowFastSign) to extract sign features (Please note we don't use Gloss, instead use spoken text as supervision.).

 With the provided code, the results are expected as: